 To optimise fashion precision, the group buys items on an ongoing basis throughout the season.
 Fashion is becoming increasingly global, but shopping patterns vary between different markets and sales channels.
 The start of a season and the length of that season can vary from country to country, for example.
 Delivery dates and product volumes for the various markets and channels are therefore adjusted accordingly.

 The H&M group’s products are purchased for sale based on normal weather patterns.
 Deviations from normal weather conditions affect sales.
-This is particularly true at the transition between two seasons, such as the transition from summer to autumn or from winter to spring.
+This is particularly true at the transition between two seasons, such as the transition from summer to autumn or from autumn to winter.
 If the autumn is warmer than usual it may have a negative effect on sales of weather-related garments in particular, such as outerwear and chunky knitwear.

 NEGATIVE MACROECONOMIC CHANGES AND GEOPOLITICAL RISKS